Freeform Theory

 Example of counterintuitive group contributions to solvation

-Counterintuitive group contributions to solvation
+Figure 6.
+Counterintuitive group contributions to solvation.

-In this case, the positive ion will be changing the formal charge from -2 to -1.
+In this case, the positive ion will change the formal charge from -2 to -1.
 This will make the total solvation energy significantly less negative (a positive contribution to the solvation energy).
 The positive ionic functional group in this case will have a large positive solvation energy.
 While a charged group is indeed not hydrophobic, in this instance, one can understand that it makes the solvation energy less negative in a manner similar to the way a hydrophobic group might, but to a larger degree.
-In more subtle cases, one can observe a similar though less dramatic hydrophobicity in a molecule with a single charge, either positive or negative and another fragment that makes a large neutralizing contribution to the partial charge of the molecule.
+In more subtle cases, one can observe a similar though less dramatic hydrophobicity in a molecule with a single charge, either positive or negative, and another fragment that makes a large neutralizing contribution to the partial charge of the molecule.

 In order to alert the user, species which contain strong intramolecular electrostatic interactions of the nature described above are depicted on a light pink background.
 This should act as a reminder to users to consider the net charge of the molecule in interpreting the relative contribution of each fragment to the solvation energy.